Saturday, July 20, 2013

 July 3rd 2013 12:02

-Lifestyle choices do play an important part in our appearance regardless of gender, height, eye color, skin complexion, hair type and physique.
-Not everybody is born tall or short or thin or fat or muscular.
-Eye color can vary from being black or brown or blue or green or yellow to pink.
-Skin complexion, regardless of the amount of melanin that is present in the skin, can be dry or oily.
-Irrespective of color, hair can be kinky or straight, regardless of where it grows on the body; it can also be frizzy, curly or wavy, long or short.
-Physique, likewise, is not restricted to genetics, because those who eat and do not exercise will put on weight, while those who do not eat will lose weight.
-The middle road is to exercise and put on muscle—how much is a matter of choice but restricted by genetic parameters.
-An ectomorphic individual will not look like Arnold Schwarzenegger in the Terminator, no matter how hard he tries, and an endomorphic individual is pushing more than turf uphill if he fantasizes becoming an ectomorph and living a healthy life.
+Lifestyle choices play an important role in our appearance, regardless of gender, height, eye color, skin complexion, hair type, and physique.
+Not everyone is born tall, short, thin, fat, or muscular.
+Eye color can vary from black or brown to blue, green, yellow, or even pink.
+Skin complexion, regardless of the amount of melanin present, can be dry or oily.
+Hair, irrespective of color, can be kinky or straight, and it can also be frizzy, curly, or wavy, long or short.
+Physique is likewise not restricted to genetics; those who eat without exercising will gain weight, while those who do not eat will lose weight.
+The middle ground is to exercise and build muscle—how much is a matter of choice but is also restricted by genetic parameters.
+An ectomorphic individual will not look like Arnold Schwarzenegger in "The Terminator," no matter how hard he tries, and an endomorphic individual is pushing uphill if he fantasizes about becoming an ectomorph and living a healthy life.

 Surely, there has to be more!